About the We Love Crawfish Website

 And we can't forget the many fine restaurants in Baton Rouge!

-In the "Red Stick" we dined at Giamanco's on Government Street, Mexican food at La Fonda's on Airline Highway, hot dogs at the Pastime, pizza at the Fleur de Lis, and poboys at Phil's Oyster Bar.
+In the "Red Stick" we dined at Giamanco's on Government Street, Mexican food at La Fonda's on Airline Highway, hot dogs at the Pastime, pizza at the Fleur de Lis, friend shrimp at Mike Anderson's and poboys at Phil's Oyster Bar.
 And so much more!

 We know Louisiana intimately, and love its many destinations and cuisines.